 A Pro Tools system consists of three main components: the Pro Tools software, a Mac or PC computer, and additional hardware that handles audio and possibly MIDI input and output.
 The interface can be an Avid or an M-Audio one of any of the approved 3rd party interfaces since the release of Pro Tools 9 but do check our database of interfaces before you buy a 3rd party one.
-As a rule you are safest with an Avid one, but there are a lot that will become end of line with the release of Pro Tools 11.
-They are 192 I/O, 192 Digital I/O, 96 I/O, 96i I/O, SYNC (original “blue”), SYNC HD (original “blue”), MIDI I/O, 003 family, 002 family, Mbox 2 family, Control 24, Command 8, Pro Control and the TDM HD Core and Accel cards.
+As a rule you are safest with an Avid one, but there are a lot that have become end of line with the release of Pro Tools 11.
+They are some that no longer work like the SYNC I/O (original “blue”) Pro Control, Control 24, and the TDM HD Core and Accel cards.
+Then there are others that are no longer supported but still work like the 192 I/O, 192 Digital I/O, 96 I/O, 96i I/O, MID I/O, Pre I/O (Blue) 002 family, and Command 8 control surface.

 This is both good and bad news.
 It is bad news if you want to remain at the cutting edge and have a current system that will run the latest version but good news if you are happy not to have the latest version as you will be able to pick up a secondhand system much cheaper as folk sell off their older systems.

 In the main with Pro Tools it is a choice between Pro Tools 11 and Pro Tools 11HD, but for some Pro Tools Express, Pro Tools MP9 or Pro Tools SE will be fine.

 Comes bundled with Pro Tools|HDX and Pro Tools|HD Native systems only; can be used with or without hardware

 Pro Tools 11

 Can be purchased alone or as part of a Pro Tools software/hardware bundle; can be used with or without hardware